xXx-Denis-2281337/assignment-w4/README.md

 [![Join the chat at https://gitter.im/kmaooad18/assignment-w4](https://badges.gitter.im/kmaooad18/assignment-w4.svg)](https://gitter.im/kmaooad18/assignment-w4?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Task goal is to implement simple API for managing loyalty bonus program for some store.
 Stubs for client methods are provided in `LoyaltyClient.cs`.
+All API stubs are properly commented to explain what they should do.
+Additionally look at `BasicScenario` method in `Spec.cs` to see what behavior is expected from your implementation.

 **Deadline** for this task is extended for one more day &mdash; until Oct 8th instead of Oct 7th &mdash; due to publish delay :)